The 5 Stages of an Advisory Firm

 The shift looks like this:

-This transition requires new thinking, new structure, and often outside guidance.
+This transition requires new thinking, new structure, and often outside perspective.
+It doesn't happen by grinding harder.
+It happens by thinking differently.

 A Simple Test